Abstraction Health

 Known interactions

-• No well-documented pharmacological drug interactions identified in the reviewed literature
+• No well-documented pharmacological drug interactions identified in the reviewed evidence

 Contraindications

-Evidence basis: Guidance is based on multiple systematic reviews and meta-analyses of RCTs on hydrolyzed collagen for skin aging and joint health, a systematic review on body composition and recovery, and expert interpretation of mechanistic and clinical research.
+Evidence basis: Guidance is based on multiple systematic reviews and meta-analyses of RCTs on hydrolyzed collagen for skin aging and joint health, supplemented by expert interpretation of mechanistic and clinical data.